mathare/api-testing-postman/README.md

 Other requests are similar but with different expected response bodies declared in the pre-request script.

+#### Workflow Tests
+In this example project only a single workflow test has been implemented - demonstrating an equivalence between the Posts and Comments endpoints.
+One can obtain the comments for a given post ID via the Posts endpoint by appending `/comments` to the request URL.
+One can also use the post ID as a query parameter in a request to the Comments endpoint.
+Both requests should return the same response (for the same post ID), which is what this workflow test shows.
+Let's look at how this is structured.

+**Workflow Tests** (folder)

+This is just a structural folder with no pre-request script or tests.

+**Posts & Comments Endpoint Equivalence** (folder)

+The pre-request script defines the JSON schema for a response containing an array of comments and writes this to a `commentsSchema` environment variable.

+All the tests for this workflow are defined at this folder level.
+We verify the response has a status code of 200, that the response is in JSON format, the schema is correct, the results are an array (with at least 1 element) and finally that the response body contents are as expected.

+**Get Post 1 Comments (Post Endpoint)** (request)

+The expected response is declared in the pre-request script and is stored in a variable in the environment file.

+There are no tests for the request but there is a single line of code to set the next request (equivalent to a 'go to'), which is how we ensure these requests are daisy-chained.

+**Get Post 1 Comments (Comments Endpoint)** (request)

+There is no pre-request script and no tests in this request.

+This request runs the tests defined at the folder level above, using the expected response declared in the previous request.
+This way we show that both requests in this workflow folder are equivalent.

 ### Pros & Cons
 **Pros**
 * Good software engineering principles are adopted (e.g. DRY)